wcjohnchen/database/README.md

 ## I. Introduction

 PolyADB4-LR database (v4.01-LR) stores information for an extended set of polyadenylation (polyA) sites found in human genome using 3’READS+ deep sequencing.
-The polyA sites were additionally supported by long read sequencing and data generated from machine learning, and annotated via NCBI database and by IsoQuant-assigned long reads of ENCODE and GTEx.
+The polyA sites were additionally supported by long read sequencing and data generated from machine learning, and were annotated via NCBI database and by IsoQuant-assigned long reads of ENCODE and GTEx.
 This database contains 658,880 entries, 638,089 unique polyA sites, and 33,614 unique genes, and is based on ~2.3 billion 3’READS+ sequencing reads and ~600 million long reads.

 <br>